TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 Note that we only needed the one script tag, as the browser will handle the additional file dependencies for us.
 We also did not need to add the `defer` attribute, as `type="module"` will automatically defer script execution for us.

 If you had coded along with the IIFE example at the start of the lesson, try rewriting the JavaScript to use `import` and `export`, and link only the entry point as a module script.
-Due to browser security reasons, ES6 modules cannot be loaded if you open the HTML file directly in the browser, so make sure you use Visual Studio Code's [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) if you aren't already.
+Due to browser security reasons, ES6 modules cannot be loaded if you open the HTML file directly in the browser, so make sure you use Visual Studio Code's [Live Preview extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) if you aren't already.

 ### CommonJS